Bredbo: Village life

 Bredbo's community is supported by an active Community Association and through a number of activities on the local events calendar.

 Bredbo is well located for access to the service town of Cooma and all the resources of Canberra.
 It is an easy drive from Bredbo to the ski resorts of Perisher Blue, Thredbo and Mt Selwyn.
 Locals receive discounts at some of these resorts.
 There are also extensive mountain bike trails and events in the Thredbo area.

-The village hosts a number of small businesses and eateries, including the historic Bredbo Inn, which offers contemporary bistro fare, accommodation and free camping; The Bredbo Pie Shop, providing daily pies, coffee and regional produce and Queen B, a cafe and unique gift shop.
+The village hosts a number of small businesses and eateries.

 Art and craft is a growing feature of the community, with a number of creative artists resident in the area.
 These include the children's label Milli and Max; artist Lucy Culliton; and Canberra-region design collective, The Lost and Found Office.
 Locally made goods are available in a number of the village shops.
 Bredbo is also home to the Bredbo Christmas Barn, which is a popular stop for passing traffic and day trips from Canberra and the surrounding areas.

 Post is delivered residents on Monday, Wednesday and Friday with a parcel collection service run by the Bredbo Community Association.

 National Broadband Network provides Fixed Wireless Internet connectivity to the Village while phone infrastructure is managed by Telstra.

 Primary school aged children are catered for through the Bredbo Public School.
 The School is a wonderful small school where students receive personal attention and individualized learning, leadership opportunities, a close, safe family culture and numerous interesting other activities.
 Daily coaches transport high school students directly into Canberra and Cooma.

 Bredbo also has a community hall, tennis and basketball courts, village green, cemetery, war memorial and recreation ground.
 Public toilets are located immediately behind the community hall.
 The Cooma-Monaro library offers a mobile library service.

 Religious services are offered through St Bartholomew's Anglican Church, which is located high on a hill with views overlooking the town.
 The historic wooden All Saints Catholic Church is located on Walker Street.

 Bredbo village is located close to the junction of the Bredbo River and Murrumbidgee River, with several fishing and swimming spots located within walking distance of the village hall.